 DISNEY MAGIC ENTERTAINMENT

 Entertainment aboard the Disney Magic is offered in fantastic settings, and all options are designed to fill your days at sea with memorable experiences.
-Guests can watch stage shows in the beautiful Walt Disney Theatre, first-run movies in the Buena Vista Theatre, and take part in character meet and greets across the ship.
+Guests can watch stage shows in the beautiful Walt Disney Theatre, and first-run movies in the Buena Vista Theatre, and take part in character meet and greets across the ship.

 Nightclubs & Lounges on the Disney Magic bring the night to life with music, dancing and socializing.
 From swanky to sporty, low key to high energy, you’ll find a hangout you’ll love amid the ship’s “adults-only at night” entertainment district, After Hours.